MRSI-Psychosis-UP/MRSI-Metabolic-Connectome/README.md

 - **Conda or Miniconda**: Optionally, use Conda/Miniconda for environment management and package installation.

 ### Datasets
-A ´data/BIDS´ has been provided for demonstration purposes.
-[Write a note here to ask the itnerest people to reach out to the authors of the paper for a well motoivated data request]
+A `data/BIDS` has been provided for demonstration purposes.
+For those interested in obtaining access to the full MRSI dataset beyond demonstration purposes, please reach out to the authors of this paper with a well-motivated request detailing your research aims and how the data will be used.

 ### Installation